Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Open-Source Dataset and Software

-\paragraph{Open Bandit Dataset.} Our open-source dataset is a set of \textit{multiple} logged bandit feedback datasets provided by ZOZO, Inc., the largest Japanese fashion e-commerce company.
-The company uses multi-armed bandit algorithms to recommend fashion items to users in their large-scale fashion e-commerce platform called ZOZOTOWN.
+\paragraph{Open Bandit Dataset.} Our open-source dataset is a set of \textit{two} logged bandit datasets provided by ZOZO, Inc., the largest fashion e-commerce company in Japan.
+The company uses multi-armed bandit algorithms to recommend fashion items to users in their fashion e-commerce platform called ZOZOTOWN.
 We present examples of displayed fashion items in Figure~\ref{fig:displayed_fashion_item_sample}.
 We collected the data in a 7-day experiment in late November 2019 on three “campaigns,'' corresponding to ``ALL'', ``Men's'', and ``Women's'' items, respectively.
-Each campaign randomly uses either the Random policy or the Bernoulli TS policy for each user impression.\footnote{Note that we pre-trained Bernoulli TS for over a month before the data collection process, and the policy well converges to a fixed one.
-Therefore, our dataset fits the standard OPE formulation, that assumes fixed behavior and evaluation policies.} These policies select three of the candidate fashion items for each user.
-Let $\calI$ be a set of \textit{items}, and let $\calK$ be a set of \textit{positions}.
-Figure~\ref{fig:displayed_fashion_item_sample} shows that $|\calK|=3$ for our data.
-We assume that the reward (click indicator) depends only on the item and its position, which is a general assumption on the click generative model in the web industry~\citep{li2018offline}.
-Under this assumption, we can apply the OPE setup and estimators in Section~\ref{sec:ope} to our dataset.
+Each campaign randomly uses either the Random policy or the Bernoulli TS policy for each user impression.
+These policies select three of the candidate fashion items for each user.
+Figure~\ref{fig:displayed_fashion_item_sample} shows that there are three \textit{positions} in our dataset.
+We assume that the reward (click indicator) depends only on the item and its position, which is a general assumption on the click generative process used in the web industry~\citep{li2018offline}.
+Under this assumption, we can apply the OPE setup in Section~\ref{sec:ope} to our dataset.
 We provide some statistics of the dataset in Table~\ref{tab:obp_stats}.
 The dataset is large and contains many millions of recommendation instances.
-It also includes the probabilities that item $a$ is displayed at position $k$ by the data collection policies which are used to calculate the importance weight.\footnote{We computed the true action choice probabilities by Monte Carlo simulations based on the policy parameters (e.g., parameters of the beta distribution used by Bernoulli TS) used during the data collection process.} We describe the schema of the dataset in Appendix~\ref{app:obd}.
-We share the full version of our dataset at \textbf{https://research.zozo.com/data.html}.
+Each row of the data has feature vectors such as age, gender, and past click history of the users.
+These feature vectors are hashed, thus the dataset does not contain any personally identifiable information.
+Moreover, the dataset includes some item-related features such as price, fashion brand, and item categories.
+It also includes the probability that item $a$ is displayed at each position by the data collection policies.
+This probability is used to calculate the importance weights.\footnote{We computed the action choice probabilities by Monte Carlo simulations based on the policy parameters (e.g., parameters of the beta distribution used by Bernoulli TS) used during the data collection process.} We share the full version of our dataset at \url{https://research.zozo.com/data.html}.\footnote{The dataset is licensed under CC BY 4.0.} Small-sized example data are also available at \url{https://github.com/st-tech/zr-obp/tree/master/obd}.